Brian Mast posts on Presidents’ Day, law enforcement support, and Democratic policy criticism

 Judy W. Chang, Commissioner of Federal Energy Regulatory Commission (FERC)

-Lowest regular gas price in Martin County available at $2.65 per gallon in week ending Feb.
-28
+The week’s cheapest midgrade gas price in Indian River County stood at $4.29 per gallon in the week ending May 2.

 Trending